 This is one of the most common problems for breastfeeding mothers, especially because the pain and soreness can be experienced even outside breastfeeding.
 Soreness, swelling, inflammation, cracking and eventually, the splitting of nipples can happen.

 This symptom can happen before birth but is a more common symptom after.
 The breasts can feel swollen, painful, sensitive, and hot to the touch.
-Sometimes a pulsating feeling and redness.
-Your physician can recommend treatments to help with breast abscesses and in addition to that, redness and soreness can be relieved with this recipe.
-Consult your physician for this blend no matter what.
+Sometimes, a pulsating feeling and redness occur.
+Your physician can recommend treatments to help with breast abscesses.
+With your physician’s permission, you can also try the following blends to help support your breasts’ health.

-Breast Abscess Blend: After gaining your physician’s permission, mix together 15 drops Chamomile German, 10 drops Lavender and 5 drops Eucalyptus Radiata.
-Mix all the oils and put 10 drops into a saucer of warm chamomile tea with 10ml of colloidal silver.
+Breast Abscess Blend: After gaining your physician’s permission, mix together 15 drops Chamomile German, 10 drops Lavender and 5 drops Eucalyptus.
+Place 10 drops of this mixture into a saucer of warm chamomile tea with 10ml of colloidal silver.
 Soak a piece of unbleached cloth in the mixture and place the compress over the breast.
 Repeat the treatment twice a day for five days only.

 If discomfort continues, prepare a different blend with the same quantities of the essential oils above, diluted in 60ml carrier oil.
 Gently apply a small amount on the breasts twice a day until symptoms ease.
 It isn’t recommended to breastfeed with a breast abscess so once the condition has subsided, immediately stop using the blend.

 Commonly caused by a bacteria, its symptoms may include hot red swelling and a hard lump in the breast.
 As it is an infection, a fever may accompany these symptoms.
 If you have mastitis, talk your doctor or lactation specialist.

 Breastfeeding is a wonderful way to bond with your child.
 There are many great benefits as well!
 Share your breastfeeding stories with us in the comments below or by connecting with us on social media @fromsimplyearth.
 We love knowing more about your journey!